 Here you can find the entire diagram list from Microsoft.

 With a Gantt chart you can clearly display activities and milestones on a timeline - whether for a small project or a multi-year roadmap.
 You have the option to add lines, tasks, date lines, highlights, delays, and status symbols.
-Gantt charts are not included in PowerPoint but can be created directly in PowerPoint through empower® Charts.
+Gantt charts are not included in PowerPoint but can be created directly in PowerPoint through empower® Content Creation.
 However, you can create Gantt charts in Excel.

 Example: This type of chart is especially suitable for calendar/project planner.

 Manually creating Gantt charts for project plans and timelines in PowerPoint is time-consuming and tedious.
-With empower® Charts you can create your Gantt charts in a few minutes and with a few clicks, automatically.
+With empower® Content Creation you can create your Gantt charts in a few minutes and with a few clicks automatically.
 For example, you can show school vacations or structure your tasks in phases and collapse them when needed.

 Bar or column charts are suitable for showing fluctuations and trends over a period of time.
 Size ratios in particular are best compared with bars or columns.
 Present multiple data series as either stacked or clustered columns/bars.
 With empower®, you can decide whether to display sum labels, connecting lines, and percentages.
 If needed, you can insert arrows or breaks to highlight key points in your data.